Twitter users were quick to contradict a 2018 statistic that claimed 72% of Irish people had no foreign language skills.

-Mapsome, a social media account that aims to "explain the world" by sharing random tidbits, found itself in hot water today.
+Mapsome, a social media account that aims to "explain the world" by sharing random tidbits, found itself in hot water after sharing a statistic that claimed the majority of people in Ireland "cannot speak a foreign language."

 The chart contrasted Éire with countries like Luxembourg, a veritable cultural melting pot, where a mere 1% of the population have no additional languages.